open-compensation-token-license/license-token-website/wikisrc/what-is-fragment-telegram.md

 3. **Global Reach:** Telegram's global platform enables Fragment to support international transactions without geographical limits.

 4. **Integration with Other Telegram Features:** Telegram's bot and channel features are compatible with Fragment, enabling automated transactions.
+Discover more about [Fragment Telegram and privacy](https://www.license-token.com/wiki/fragment-telegram-and-privacy).

 ## Use Cases of Fragment